Speech, Language & Sociolinguistics Dissertation ENGLANG5093P

 ■ support the student in developing and sustaining an argument in an area of the student's personal research interest in the field of speech, language, and sociolinguistics

 ■ promote an engagement with scholarly, critical, and theoretical arguments relevant to that area

 ■ enable the student to collect, analyse, and interpret data in order to support the research argument

 ■ encourage the application of acquired research skills to a supervised project

 Intended Learning Outcomes of Course

 By the end of this course students will be able to:

-■ scope and plan a research project appropriate for a dissertation of up to 15,000 words in length.
+■ scope and plan a research project appropriate for a dissertation of between 12,000 and 15,000 words in length

 ■ present the results of their research in a critical, reasoned and coherent way